 Please refer to the University Student Handbook for information related to the responsibilities and expectations of conduct for students at ATSU-KCOM.

-ATSU-KCOM requires all entering students (medical students and biomedical science students) and fellows to provide proof of their immunizations in order to enroll in courses.
+ATSU-KCOM requires all entering students (medical students and biomedical science students) and fellows to provide proof of their immunizations to enroll in courses.
 This is necessary for the student’s protection as well as the protection of any individuals with whom they come in contact.
 It is the responsibility of the student to maintain up-to-date immunization protection throughout the entire duration of enrollment.
 Therefore, compliance is required on a continuous basis.
 Non-compliance at any time during a student’s enrollment may result in removal from clinical rotations, suspension and/or dismissal.
-Documents related to immunizations and screenings will be maintained and monitored by ATSU-KCOM immunization coordinator in the office of Clinical Affairs.
+Documents related to immunizations and screenings will be maintained and monitored by ATSU-KCOM Clinical Affairs Immunization Coordinator.
 All testing is at the expense of the student.

 Required immunizations are updated annually and therefore subject to change.